 The University of Michigan School of Social Work (provider #MICEC-0003) is an approved provider with the Michigan Social Work Continuing Education Collaborative.

-The SW-CE Director/SSW Consultant is a member of the Michigan Continuing Education Collaborative and has held an office as an at large member on the Executive Board.
-Through this involvement she keeps informed of state licensure requirements and gap areas for CE programs.
-In addition, she has been a social work educator for several years.
-She reviews the course content to ensure that the appropriate level is indicated.
-This continuing education offering meets the licensure requirements for social workers primarily at the post MSW level and is also appropriate for BSWs with experience in this area of study.
-It meets the licensure requirements because the offering is evidence informed, skill focused and addresses social work knowledge and professional development needs.
-The CE hours earned are based on the State and ACE guidelines.
+The Social Work Consultant is a licensed master's social worker in good standing and is a member of the Michigan Social Work Continuing Education Collaborative.
+Through her involvement with the Collaborative, she stays informed of state licensure requirements and gap areas for CE programs.
+She reviews course content to ensure that the appropriate level is indicated.
+Offerings are developed to meet the licensure requirements for social workers primarily at the post-MSW level and can also be appropriate for BSWs with experience in the identified area of study.
+Offerings meet the licensure requirements because they are evidence-informed, skill-focused and address social work knowledge and professional development needs.
+The CE hours earned are based on state and ASWB ACE guidelines.

 In order to complete the course/program, participants are required to attend all sessions, complete course assignments and posttests, and complete all course & program evaluations.

-While the attendance expectation is that you attend all live sessions of the course/program, we do understand that unexpected events may at times interfere with your attending a particular session.
-You need to contact the course instructor or certificate director if you find that you have missed a session or will be missing a session.
-We do record each live session but we do not record the interactive group discussions.
-The course instructor/certificate director will discuss with you alternatives for securing the missed content and time.
-If during the course of the course/program it is noted that you have missed more than 20% of the live sessions and no alternative plan is in place for the missed sessions, the program completion certificate will not be awarded.
-You will get the CEUs that you have earned based on your attendance.
+While participants are expected to attend all live sessions of the course/program, we understand that unexpected events may at times interfere with participant attendance in a multi-session program.
+Please contact the certificate director if you will miss a session.
+We record each live session but we do not record the interactive group discussions.
+The certificate director will assist you in developing an alternative arrangement for making up the missed session.
+If a participant misses live sessions without a plan in place to make up the missed sessions, the program completion certificate will not be awarded.

 Certificate programs and some workshops have assignments.
 Assignments can include recommended readings, capstone projects or presentations, and post test questions.
 At the end of all programs and courses, participants are required to complete an evaluation.